 On the one hand, you would be providing your new employees with tools that they would need to work better.
 And on the other, you should be able to micro-manage the device effectively and even assess your employees’ performance, as required.

-Recycling of mobile phones, what are the other advantages?
+Recycling of mobile phones: What are the other advantages?

 When it comes to the question of recycling of mobile phones, you would often find that it makes better sense.
 Sure, on the one hand, with new phones, you tend to get warranty coverage.
-But on the flip side, a device with a warranty rarely amounts to much, and you can bet your last dime that your phone would start to develop various issues when the warranty period runs out.
+But on the flip side, a device with a warranty rarely amounts to much.
+And you can bet your last dime that your phone would start to develop various issues when the warranty period runs out.

 Recycling your old phone allows you to go for a complete reset.
 So you can reuse the device and hand it over to your new employees.
-Just remember to search online for key organizations that specialize in "phone as a service" and enable you to recycle your old mobiles effectively.
+Just remember to search online for key organizations that specialize in “device as a service” and enable you to recycle your old mobiles effectively.

 One main advantage of recycling mobile phones is that there is no wastage.
 You would be doing a complete reset on the phone, taking out the SIM and SD memory cards.
 You would need to wipe out the old memory before you reinstall and hand it over to the new employee.
 And here’s the rest –